 Catalyst also found that women board directors are more likely than men to consider social issues like human rights, climate change and unequal pay as essential components of any corporate strategy.
 They're also more likely to embed practices designed to improve employee health, well-being and work/life balance.

-DEI is clearly key to reducing risks of all kinds.
-However, Workday's 2021 study across the UK and Europe revealed that one-third of businesses (36%) don't have a strategic approach to DEI, and only a fifth had taken the first steps to create one.
+DEI is key to reducing risks of all kinds.
+However, Workday's 2021 study across the UK and Europe revealed that around one-third of businesses (36%) don't have a strategic approach to DEI, and only a fifth had taken the first steps to create one.

 A clear DEI strategy is the blueprint for success.
 It needs to: